ntu-nail/nail.github.io/content/authors/Zhao_Shuai/_index.md

 ---
 # Display name
-title: Meihuizi Jia
+title: Zhao Shuai

 # Username (this should match the folder name)
 authors:
-  - Meihuizi_Jia
+  - Zhao_Shuai

 # Is this the primary user of the site?
 superuser: false